Gaurav1999317/devTinder-web/README.md

 -Made the user Card for showing the diff user details -profile edit and showing the changes real time
 -toast message for data edited succesfully
+-New Page- to show all the Connections
+-New Page - to see all connection request -feature-accept/reject Connection Request -Send/ignoire the user Card from the feed